APPLE INC. v SWATCH AG (SWATCH SA) (SWATCH LTD)

 Section 32(2) – no intention to use on the goods in the specification?

-The clear purpose of s.32(2) is to avoid specifications for registered marks being unjustifiably broad.
+The clear purpose of the ground pleaded by Swatch under s.32(2) is to avoid specifications for registered marks being unjustifiably broad.
 The focus of s.32(2) is whether the breadth of the specification for the goods is justified, not whether the applicant intended to use the mark .

-The Assistant Commissioner acknowledged that the identity of the applicant will be a relevant factor in determining whether the specification is justified under s.32(2).
-However, the issue under a s.32(2) ground is not whether the applicant intended to use the mark.
-That is an issue for consideration under s.32(1) of the Act, under which an opponent may allege that an applicant cannot claim to be the owner of the mark because it did not have a sufficiently definite intention to use the mark .
+The identity of the applicant will be a relevant factor in determining whether the specification is justified under s.32(2).
+However, the issue under s.32(2) ground is not whether the applicant intended to use the mark.
+That is an issue for consideration under s.32(1) under which an opponent may allege that an applicant cannot claim to be the owner of the mark because it did not have a sufficiently definite intention to use the mark .

-The Assistant Commissioner accepted that Swatch had impliedly relied on s.32(1) of the Act in its written submissions.
-She therefore considered this ground of opposition as pleaded so that the issue was whether the application should be refused in accordance with s.32(2) on the basis that Apple did not intend to use the IWATCH mark in respect of the relevant goods for which registration was sought .
+Swatch had impliedly relied on s.32(1) of the Act in its written submissions but in its pleadings had relied on s.32(2).
+This ground of opposition should be considered as pleaded so that the issue was whether the application should be refused in accordance with s.32(2) ie on the basis that Apple did not intend to use the IWATCH mark in respect of the relevant goods for which registration was sought .

-Section 32(2) only comes into play if the specification in the opposed application includes either :
+Section 32(2) only came into play if the specification in the opposed application included either :

-The Assistant Commissioner accepted that the opposed applications do not cover all of the goods or services included in classes 9 or 14 .
-She also accepted that the specifications of goods for class 9 and 14 in application no. 989093 do not cover a wide variety of goods , .
-The specification of goods in classes 9 and 14 for application no. 1042166 are even narrower and so clearly do not cover a large variety of goods .
+The opposed applications did not cover all of the goods or services included in classes 9 or 14 .
+The specifications of goods for class 9 and 14 in application no. 989093 did not cover a wide variety of goods , .
+The specification of goods in classes 9 and 14 for application no. 1042166 were even narrower and so clearly did not cover a large variety of goods .

-The fact that an applicant has filed a trade mark application is prima facie evidence of its intention to use the mark.
-The inference of intention to use may, however, be displaced by evidence showing there is no intention to use .
+The fact that an applicant had filed a trade mark application is prima facie evidence of its intention to use the mark.
+The inference of intention to use may, however, be displaced by evidence showing there was no intention to use .

 Effem Foods Limited v Cadbury Limited HC Wellington CIV-2005-485-1487, 21 March 2007; Monster Energy Company v Ox Group Global Pty Limited NZHC 2393; IPONZ Practice Guidelines: Classification and Specification at 4.1 referred to.

-In the event that she was wrong in her finding on the pleadings issue, the Assistant Commissioner also went on to consider whether a ground based on a claim that the applicant did not intend to use the IWATCH mark, and therefore could not claim to be the owner under s.32(1) of the Act, would also fail .
+(Obiter) In the event that the finding on the pleadings issue was wrong consideration was given as to whether a ground based on a claim that the applicant did not intend to use the IWATCH mark, and therefore could not claim to be the owner under s.32(1) of the Act, would also fail .

-The issue regarding an intention to use is whether the evidence has the effect of displacing the presumption that the applicant had an intention to use the IWATCH marks .
-However, the Assistant Commissioner found that the evidence did not conclusively prove that Apple had no intention to use the IWATCH mark at the application date.
-She noted that entities are entitled to apply for multiple trade marks for one product, and in practice it is not unusual for a product to be sold under a number of marks.
+The issue regarding an intention to use was whether the evidence had the effect of displacing the presumption that the applicant had an intention to use the IWATCH marks .
+The evidence did not conclusively prove that Apple had no intention to use the IWATCH mark at the application date.
+Entities are entitled to apply for multiple trade marks for one product, and in practice it is not unusual for a product to be sold under a number of marks.
 An applicant may also wish not to use a mark until it is registered .